geseib/tgwwalk/README.md

 ### 3. Create Transit Gateway and Datacenter Router

 We now are ready to start our connectivity and routing policy.
-Run Cloudformation template 2.tgw-csr.yaml to deploy the Transit Gateway, route Tables, and the Datacenter Router (Cisco CSR).
+Run CloudFormation template 2.tgw-csr.yaml to deploy the Transit Gateway, route Tables, and the Datacenter Router (Cisco CSR).

 <details>
 <summary>HOW TO Deploy the Transit Gateway and Datacenter Router</summary><p>